Casual conversion is the right of eligible casual employees to request conversion to permanent employment after a qualifying period under the NES.

 What is Casual Conversion?

 Casual conversion is the right of eligible casual employees to request conversion to permanent (full-time or part-time) employment after a qualifying period of employment.
-Since March 2021, casual conversion rights are included in the National Employment Standards.
+Since March 2021, casual conversion rights have been included in the National Employment Standards.

-For non-small business employers (15+ employees), there is an obligation to offer conversion to eligible casual employees after 12 months if they have worked a regular pattern of hours for at least the last 6 months that could continue as a permanent employee.
-Casual employees also have the right to request conversion.
+For non-small business employers (15+ employees), casual employees may request to convert to permanent employment after 6 months if they have worked a regular pattern of hours for at least the last 6 months that could continue as a permanent employee.

 Key Compliance Points for Employers